rust-lang/rust/README.md

 rustfmt to exit with an error code if the input is not formatted correctly.
 It will also print any found differences.

-(These instructions use the Syntex version of Rustfmt.
-If you want to use the nightly version replace `install rustfmt` with `install rustfmt-nightly`, however you must then only run this with the nightly toolchain).
+(These instructions use the nightly version of Rustfmt.
+If you want to use the Syntex version replace `install rustfmt-nightly` with `install rustfmt`).

 A minimal Travis setup could look like this: